LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

     .build(model);
 ```

-If this table is updated, the changes must be manually apply the migration steps to the `TENANT_KEYS` and the corresponding indices.
+Changes to the FHIR_ADMIN schem are not supported.

 If the UniqueIndex or ForeignKeyConstraint is removed, and the constraint has been previously applied to a database, the active schema must be updated, and the object must be dropped.

 ## Managing PROCEDURE

 `FHIR_ADMIN.set_tenant` is created in the FHIR_ADMIN schema.
-The stored procedure is a

 If updates are made to the `set_tenant.sql`, the `FhirSchemaGenerator.buildAdminSchema`'s FhirSchemaConstants.INITIAL_VERSION must be updated to the next highest integer (in this case 2).

 ``` java
 // The set_tenant procedure can be created after all the admin tables are done